aurelia/aurelia/docs/user-docs/router-lite/viewports.md

 ```

 In this example, we are instructing the router-lite to reserve the first viewport for `ce-two` custom element and the reserve the second viewport for `ce-one` custom element.
-You can see this in the live example below, by clicking the various links available and observing how the components are loaded into the reserved viewports.
+You can see this in the live example below, by clicking the links and observing how the components are loaded into the reserved viewports.

 {% embed url="https://stackblitz.com/edit/router-lite-viewport-used-by?ctl=1&embed=1&file=src/my-app.ts" %}